StefanSpeter/StefanSpeter/readme.md

 - :chart_with_upwards_trend: I'm passionate about Crypto but most globally by the world of finance

 If you want to reach me, click on any of the buttons below : <br/>

+### Current work
+- Fullstack Drupal developer @ Akabia & assistant project manager
+- Scrum master in my school group as we aim to develop an already existing e-commerce website, I manage different tasks, help to prioritize and make sure everyone knows what to do !
+- On my spare time I'm developing a blog on which I will share some of my trips aswell as my code snippets that I found useful !

 <div style="display:flex">
 <a href="https://www.linkedin.com/in/stefanspeterdev/">
   <img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />